A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

 As former Director of the Witchcraft Museum in Boscastle, Graham King helped build the collection of items and rare books from up and down the country.
 It was the library's collection that inspired Graham to collate a selection of charms and spells and put a book together on the topic of traditional British witchcraft.

 The role of the village witch or cunning man is described with sensitivity, with emphasis on how they would have helped heal the sick, undo curses, end bad luck, or wish ill on another that had wronged someone.
 Of course, there are many names for a person who practices these arts, including the Cornish pellar, wise man or woman, and warlocks.
 Interestingly, folk magic also plays a role in the life of your average person, and not all charms are diabolical!
-A large proportion invokes Christian saints or god himself to grant protection or help a plan come into fruition.
+A large proportion invokes Christian saints or god himself to grant protection or help a plan come to fruition.

 The book begins with Graham describing what led him to be interested in magic and folk practices, and paints a picture of a fascinating life and dedication to the cause of recording and preserving something that is very precious to the people of the British Isles.